 What’s odd is that I know I good number of female photographers, and a good number of female musicians, too.
 But, they choose not to sing about it, and instead have chosen other angles on the subject (and with good reason, as you’ll see below).

 There were, by the way, 90 different songs suggested this week, with just three previously used.
-A number of songs that had a number of people all backing them were omitted this week, too, mainly because I found more appropriate songs for what I wanted to talk about, but also because a) I’ve featured The Cure a lot of late (in fact, on Tuesday Ten: 325 just three months ago, an entire post about them) and b) I really, really can’t stand Baby Bird.
+A number of songs that had a number of people all backing them were omitted this week, too, mainly because I found more appropriate songs for what I wanted to talk about, but also because a) I’ve featured The Cure a lot of late (in fact, on /325/40 Years of The Cure – Their Influence in Covers just three months ago, an entire post about them) and b) I really, really can’t stand Baby Bird.
 Sorry!

 I’ve spent many years taking photographs (most of which are over on Flickr, and those shown here are from that collection), and a great deal longer listening and writing about music.
 Here’s where some of it crosses over, away from my periodic gig reviews.